tinacms/tina.io/content/docs/tina-cloud/using-app.md

 title: Using your project
 ---

 Once you've created a project within the **Tina Cloud Dashboard** it's ready to be used within your site.
-By doing so, your project's editors will be able to save content to your project's repository, right from your sire.
+By doing so, your project's editors will be able to save content to your project's repository, right from your site.

 ## Switching <TinaCMS> to production mode.